Get matched with vetted scholarships and enter our

 Complete the FAFSA

-Students should complete the FAFSA (Free Application for Federal Student Aid) with their parent or guardian.
+Students should complete the FAFSA (Free Application for Federal Student Aid) with their parents or guardian.
 For applicants who are not citizens or do not meet the required residency requirements to fill out the FAFSA, they may complete their state’s financial aid form instead (if available).
-If this is not available to applicants or they are also ineligible to fill out their state’s financial aid form, they may still earn credit for doing so (and earn an entry into the scholarship drawing) by indicating so to College Board.
+If this is not available to applicants or they are also ineligible to fill out their state’s financial aid form, they may still earn credit for doing so (and earn an entry into the scholarship drawing) by indicating so to the College Board.

 For those who have never filled out the FAFSA before, this guide provided by the U.S. Department of Education provides detailed steps that may help you through the process.